 I soon lost that job.

 Xavier would blame everything that went wrong in our lives on me.
-He said I had my mother and her mother before her’s bad luck.
+He said I had my mother and her mother’s bad luck.
 I agreed.
 He loved me, he couldn’t be wrong.

 One year passed and he only got worse.
-I would stay two months and not see any other human except Xavier and the woman who brought us market supplies once weekly.
+Two months would go by and I would not see any other human except Xavier and the woman who brought us market supplies once weekly.
 I felt very alone.
 More alone than I had felt when my sisters were taken from me.
 Even more alone than I had felt when I happened upon my mother’s lifeless body reeking of alcohol.

 One certain day, Xavier instructed me to cook jollof rice for him.
 When it was ready, I served him in the living room.
 He took one look at the food and pushed it away with his hand, sending it flying across the room.
 I jerked back, shocked and confused.